Big Ideas for Small Spaces - Smart Space-Savers

 Here are some of our favorite space-saving ideas:

 Sleeper Sofa – Either in a studio apartment as the only bed or in your living room as a guest bed for overnight visitors, sleeper sofas expand the way you use your space.
-No longer plagued with bad reputation, today’s sleeper sofas are stylish, comfortable and come with high quality mattresses for a restful night sleep.
-You can find sleepers in all sizes … from a twin pull-out sleeper chair, to a roomy king … though the queen size mattress is still the most common.
+No longer plagued with a bad reputation, today’s sleeper sofas are stylish, comfortable and come with high-quality mattresses for a night of restful night sleep.
+You can find sleepers in all sizes … from a twin pull-out sleeper chair to a roomy king … though the queen size mattress is still the most common.
 And futons with their contemporary frame design offer another great way to fit a bed into your living room or office.

 Vertical Storage – When you’re short on floor space, don’t forget to get the most out of your wall space.
 Whether with open shelving or closed cabinets, vertical storage can help you make the most out of your tight quarters.
 Look to add furnishings such as media centers, book cases, accent cabinets, and room dividers.
 Not only will these pieces help you stay organized and manage your clutter, they bring the eye up to add interest and diversity to your décor.
 When done sparingly tall pieces of furniture can actually make a space look bigger by emphasizing the verticality of the room.

-Not only will these pieces add storage to your home, by collecting unique pieces that you love, you’ll end up with a custom designed look that is as interesting as it is functional.
+Not only will these pieces add storage to your home, by collecting unique pieces that you love, but you’ll also end up with a custom-designed look that is as interesting as it is functional.